🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 That's very, very simple.

-So how does King Von happen?
+So how does King Vaughn happen?

-How does King Von happen?
+How does King Vaughn happen?

-King Von.
+King Vaughn.

-Why did he land the plane?
+Actually, how did she land the plane?

-We're talking about reparations.
+We're talking about reparation.

-I think they vote him out.
+That's the question before they vote him out.

 I think they vote him out, but maybe it was before that, where he talks about black culture and what it is that they glorify, and she blames white people.

-Didn't he say, like, black culture is toxic?
+Didn't he say like black culture is toxic?

-Did you use that word?
+Do you use that word?

-Because I'm not I think he might have said someone did.
+I think he might have said something.

 I don't know if it was him.